 Reform and Openness

 Mikhail Gorbachev became leader of the Soviet Union in 1985, introducing radical reforms through his policies of glasnost (openness) and perestroika (restructuring).
 These reforms had a significant impact on the Soviet space program, transforming it from a secretive, competitive enterprise into one focused on international cooperation.
+The shift reshaped the historical context in which the program operated.

 Space Program Changes